TheBoxyBear/charttools/docs/FileFormats/midi.md

 - 41  - Animation - Left Hand Position
 - 40  - Animation - Left Hand Position Lowest

-Notes get naturally forced as a HOPO if they are within a 1/12th step of the next note.
+Single notes get naturally forced as a HOPO if they are within a 1/12th step of the next note (this can be changed using the `hopo_frequency` song.ini tag), and are not the same color as the previous note or (.mid only) a note in the preceding chord.
 For a 480-resolution .mid, this would be 160 ticks.
-This can be changed using the `hopo_frequency` song.ini tag.

 A 1/12th step is also the sustain cutoff threshold: any sustains shorter than this will be cut off and turned into a normal note.
 This can be changed using the `sustain_cutoff_threshold` song.ini tag.